Areas of Practice

 - Commercial litigation

-Michael is one of South Australia’s foremost lawyers in the area of building disputes.
-He was consecutively listed in the 2018 Best Lawyers in Australia list for Construction/Infrastructure Law for the fifth year in a row.
-He was also consecutively listed as a Preeminent Leading Construction & Infrastructure Litigation Lawyer in Doyle’s Guide in South Australia for 2017.
-Further, he is Recommended as a Leading Front End Construction & Infrastructure Lawyer in South Australia in Doyle’s Guide for 2017.
+Michael is one of South Australia’s foremost building lawyers.
+Michael has been listed on many occasions, but most recently he was listed in the 2018 Best Lawyers in Australia list for Construction/Infrastructure Law for the fifth year in a row.
+He was also listed as a Preeminent Leading Construction & Infrastructure Litigation Lawyer in Doyle’s Guide in South Australia for 2017 and is Recommended as a Leading Front End Construction & Infrastructure Lawyer in South Australia in Doyle’s Guide for 2017.

-Michael is described as “an eloquent and talented litigator” in the June 2008 Australian Legal Business survey.
+Michael was described as “an eloquent and talented litigator” in the June 2008 Australian Legal Business survey.

 As well as these specialisations, Michael has extensive experience in trade practices law.